thrasher-corp/gocryptotrader/cmd/gctcli/README.md

 Negative numeric positional values remain supported.
 Use `--` before positional values that begin with a dash and should be treated literally.

+If `cancelallorders` completes some cancellations before a later batch fails, the CLI prints the retained order statuses as JSON and still exits with an error.
+Inspect those results before retrying the request.

 ## Autocomplete

 Bash/ZSH autocomplete entries can be found [here](/contrib).